 This advice will be the opposite of what you’ll find with other agencies or search engines.
 Let’s look at the first Google snippet when you ask “should social media ad copy be long or short?”:

 You know which ads historically performed best?
 It was those late night infomercials that showcased products being used in various ways and people trying them out for themselves.
-For example, I LOVE cooking and 21 years ago there was an infomercial for a blender called the “Magic Bullet”.
-Sure, they were a little eccentric, but they showed their product in use AND guaranteed the results or your money-back.
+For example, 21 years ago there was an infomercial for a blender called the “Magic Bullet”.
+Although it’s super cringy to watch now.. they showed their product in use AND guaranteed the results or your money-back.

-Yup..
-I actually ordered one of those bad boys and still use it to this day.
+I remember ordering one of those bad boys and still use it to this day.

 Remember, good advertising isn’t about being a clown on camera or crafting slogans that belong in a kindergarten sing-along.
 It’s about providing value, answering questions, and addressing concerns head-on.
-That’s where long-form copywriting comes into play – my secret weapon.
+That’s where long-form copywriting comes into play.

 How To Write Long Form Ad Copy That Brings In The Cash